jesbu1/hidio/README.md

 ## Installation
 This repo was developed with Python 3.6.
-You can run the following commands to install the modified ALF repo.
+You can run the following commands to install the hidio repo and its ALF dependency.
 ```
 git clone --recursive https://github.com/jesbu1/hidio
-cd hidio/alf
+cd hidio
-pip install -e .
+pip install -e alf .
 ```

 In order to run on the SocialRobot environments (GoalTask/KickBall), you must